-AirWave features and options include simultaneously controlling each SubAir system, scheduling SubAir operation time and duration, and optimizing SubAir performance based on sensor readings and user specified target conditions.
+AirWave’s features and options include simultaneously controlling each SubAir system, scheduling SubAir operation time and duration, and optimizing SubAir performance based on sensor readings and user specified target conditions.
 Add dual layer sensors to monitor soil temperature, moisture, and salt levels at two separate depths in the soil profile.
-Sensors can also be installed to monitor tee boxes, fairways, flower beds, or other areas of interest.
+Sensors can also be installed to monitor tee boxes, fairways, flower beds, or other areas.

 The data collected by the sensors is transmitted back to the base computer via the SubAir control panel and/or AirWave repeaters.
 The need for repeaters is determined by course topography and distance.

 At the base station, real-time data collected by the sensors is used by AirWave to optimize operational parameters.
 Sensor data (logged at 5 minute intervals) can be viewed on historical data plots to provide a clear picture of the impact of agronomic practices, natural phenomena, and weather events on turf conditions.

 “The AirWave technology has really helped out.
 We have AirWave soil sensors on two greens – on these greens I can tell what my moisture level is and the soil temperature.
 I think it’s a valuable tool and I wouldn’t mind seeing AirWave sensors on all the greens.
 During the summer, I check the AirWave monitoring screens every day.”